 Institute for Data Ecosystem Advancement

-IDEA advances the science and practice of integrated data systems — developing standards, conducting research, and equipping communities to share data lawfully, purposefully, and well.
+IDEA advances the science and practice of integrated data systems.
+Our efforts include developing standards, conducting research, and equipping communities for improved data sharing.

 What We Do

-Most communities building integrated data systems face the same structural problems — and solve them alone.
-IDEA exists to change that.
+Most communities building integrated data systems face the same structural problems.
+IDEA exists to identify and share the structural solutions to those problems.

-We develop diagnostic frameworks for measuring governance burden, data product value, and structural readiness across integrated data systems — grounded in operational evidence from real communities.
+We develop diagnostic frameworks for measuring governance burden, data product value, and structural readiness across integrated data systems grounded in operational community evidence.

 Current Work